 "This is a big step towards the vacuum vessel construction," said Kimihiro Ioki.

-by the French Nuclear Regulator to assess conformity of Nuclear Pressure Equipments and to provide the preliminary approval of the Vacuum Vessel design.
+by the French Nuclear Regulator to assess conformity of nuclear pressure equipment and to provide the preliminary approval of the vacuum vessel design.

-The report represented the ANB's conclusions regarding the vacuum vessel baseline design, pressure testing, and all materials including the materials for the Inner-Wall Shielding of the Vacuum Vessel.
+The report represented the ANB's conclusions regarding the vacuum vessel baseline design, pressure testing, and all materials including the materials for the in-wall shielding of the vacuum vessel.
 "We still have a lot to do to get approval for the Modified Reference Design decided in July this year," says Gary Johnson, ITER Deputy Director-General for the Tokamak.
 "But this is a very big step along the way.
-This 'Preliminary Design Approval at the End of Phase 1' represents a critical milestone for the project and clearly shows that we are on the right track!"
+This 'Preliminary Design Approval at the End of Phase 1' represents a critical milestone for the project and clearly shows that we are on the right track!" return to Newsline #104